-Alright, in a previous issue of our Payday Loan Newsletter, we discussed the current trend in our industry of collection activities increasing.
-Not a day goes by that we don’t get phone calls and emails from payday loan operators and check cashers begging for help with their collection tactics and strategies.
+In a previous issue of our “How to Lend Money to the Masses Newsletter,” we discussed the current trend in our industry; consumer loan collection activities are increasing.
+Not a day goes by that we don’t get phone calls and emails from Lenders begging for help with their collection tactics and strategies.

-If you get ANYTHING from this PDL Newsletter, get this:
+If you get ANYTHING from this Lender Newsletter, get this:

 If your team is uncomfortable with this notion and unwilling to accept this truth, YOU WILL FAIL!